kyclark/gitbook-metagenomics/minimally_competent_bash_scripting.md

 Our script just got much longer but also more flexible.
 I've written a hundred shell scripts with just this as the template, so you can, too.
 Go search for how ```getopt``` works and copy-paste this for your bash scripts.

-I've introduced a new function called ```HELP``` that prints out the "Usage" statement so that it can be called when:
+I've introduced a new function called ```USAGE``` that prints out the "Usage" statement so that it can be called when:

 * the script is run with no arguments (line 19)
 * the script is run with the "-h" flag (lines 25-27)